NeCTAR-RC/nectarcloud-tier0doco/README.md

 See the NeCTAR wiki for more documentation on [making changes after commiting](https://wiki.rc.nectar.org.au/wiki/ChangeWorkflow#Making_more_changes_after_committing.).

+After this, you can return to the master branch and update it.
+It is important to update the master branch each time before you create a new branch and make modifications.
+Use these commands before and after you make modifications to the git repository.

+`git checkout master`
+`git pull`

 #### Cleaning up your local branches <a name='Cleaning'></a>

 This workflow can lead to a lot of local branches on your machine that have been merged into the master branch.